oneoffcoder/py-pair/README.md

 # PyPair

 PyPair is a statistical library to compute pairwise association between any two variables.
+In general, statistical variable types are viewed as `categorical` or `continuous`.
+Categorical variables have no inherit order to their values, while continuous variables do.
+This API has `over 130 association measures` implemented for any combination of categorical and/or continuous variables.

 - [Documentation](https://py-pair.readthedocs.io/)
 - [PyPi](https://pypi.org/project/pypair/)